 Tullgarn is associated with King Gustaf V and Queen Viktoria, who spend their summers here at the end of the 1800s and beginning of the 1900s.
 However, the palace was originally built for Duke Fredrik Adolf in the 1770s.

 Admire the Duke's interior design, one of Sweden's finest.
 Rest for a moment in the courtyard and breath in the fresh lake winds.
 Enjoy a cup of coffee in the café.
-Or have a relaxing picnic beside one of the dams.
+Or have a relaxing picnic in the apple grove.
 Tullgarn is well-worth a visit.